BrentGrammer/React-Native-App/README.md

 ## React-Native app built following Udemy course from [This course by Max Schwarzmueller](https://www.udemy.com/react-native-the-practical-guide/)

+Please Note: the code is very verbose and the purpose for building this is to learn React-Native.
+I would normally refactor things and remove comments to make the code clean, but I left them in for reference.

 ### Topics covered:

 - React-Native-Navigation (Single Page and Tab based apps)